-Claimants' trial lawyers take in more than US\$40 billion (about EUR29.3 billion) annually (see James R. Copeland, "Trial Lawyers, Inc., Message from the Director", at www.triallawyersinc. com).
-Remarkably, this is 50% more than the annual turnover of Microsoft and double that of Coca-Cola.
+Claimants' trial lawyers take in more than US\$40 billion (as at 1 February 2011, US\$1 was about EUR0.7) annually (see James R. Copeland, "Trial Lawyers, Inc., Message from the Director", at www.triallawyersinc.com).
 Not surprisingly, these numbers have fuelled the impetus for tort reform.
 Some of the more important reform initiatives are summarised below.